xeago/Prefixer/readme.md

     $ prefixer [-r] inputFile

 *inputfile* contains the the input expression for the program.
 The format of the input expression is highly restricted.
 All values are either single alphabetic characters or positive integers.
 All operators, including ( and ), are always separated by at least one space from other values  or operators.
 The optional -r paramater indicates whether the expression should be reduced.
 See the [problem discription](http://justin.tv/problems/prefixer/) for more information.
+The file should contain only one line on which the expression is notated.

 # Implementation
 ## Strategy